metoppv/improver/doc/source/metadata/Working-with-Metadata.rst

 to be provided via the command line in order to make the correct updates:

 Standardisation
-    In the Met Office implementaiton, the “standardise” step at the start of each suite chain has been configured to remove unnecessary attributes from incoming data.
+    In the Met Office implementation, the “standardise” step at the start of each suite chain has been configured to remove unnecessary attributes from incoming data.